carlos-reynosa/la-artwalk/README.md

 #About

-The files within this repository represent the LA Artwalk Planner web application prototype developed in collaboration with I-Chun Lin [I-Chun Lin (Irene)] (http://www.linkedin.com/pub/i-chun-lin/20/a92/55a).
+The files within this repository represent the LA Artwalk Planner web application prototype developed in collaboration with [I-Chun Lin (Irene)] (http://www.linkedin.com/pub/i-chun-lin/20/a92/55a).
 The application was designed and conceptualized by Irene whom at the time was a Master of Fine Arts in Graphic Design student at California State University, Fullerton.
 The application was a proof of concept implementation of Irene's final master project.